 - 1.1 The Statement of Accounts has been produced in line with the Code of Practice on Local Authority Accounting in the United Kingdom 2021/22.
-The Accounts and Audit (England) Regulations require a Local Authority to certify its set of Accounts by 31 May and publish an Audited set of its accounts by 31 July each year. - 1.2 However, because of the impact of the Covid-19 virus on local authorities' ability to have prepared their draft statement of accounts by the end of May and the ongoing delays with completing previous year's audits across the sector, as part of the Department for Levelling Up, Housing and Communities' measures to address local audit delays, the requirement has been amended. - 1.3 For 2021/22, the deadline to publish unaudited accounts was moved from 31 May 2022 to 31 July 2022, with the deadline for publishing audited statements being pushed back from 31 July 2022 to 30 November 2022 (however this will revert to 30 September for the following six years). - 1.4 This Council has historically including for 2021/22, produced its draft Statement of Accounts by the deadline and has also received an audit opinion by deadline. - 1.5 In terms of 2021/22, the draft unaudited Statement of Accounts was signed by the Assistant Director Finance and Commissioning (Section 151) on 1 July 2022. - 1.6 A copy of the Unaudited Statement of Accounts was placed on the Council's website on 1 July 2022.
-The period of inspection and elector's right to question the External Auditor also commenced on 4 July 2022 for 30 working days. - 1.7 There were no requests from electors to inspect the draft Statement of Accounts and no questions were raised of the External Auditor during this period. - 1.8 However, across the sector there has been an increasing trend even before Covid-19 for audit deadlines to be missed due to a combination of factors.
-The level of audit opinions issued by the deadline is: - In 2017/18 the level was 87% (July deadline) - In 2018/19 the level was 57% (July deadline) - In 2019/20 the level was 45% (November deadline) - In 2020/21 the level was 9% (September deadline) - In 2021/22 the level was 12% (November deadline) - 1.9 On 26 October 2022 the external auditor communicated to the Chair of the Committee that there would be a delay to the production of the Audit Findings Report and External Audit Opinion for 2021/22 beyond 30 November 2022.
-The reason for delay was due to resourcing issues within the External Audit Team. - 1.10 The Constitution assigns the responsibility for considering and approving the Annual Statement of Accounts to this Committee to enable sign off by the Chair.
+The Accounts and Audit (England) Regulations require a Local Authority to certify its set of Accounts by 31 May and publish an Audited set of its accounts by 31 July each year. - 1.2 In response to the Covid-19 Pandemic, the Government has introduced 'The Accounts and Audit (Amendment) Regulations 2021'.
+These Regulations provide authorities with additional time to complete the audit of their accounts for 2021/22, given the impact of the Covid-19 virus on the availability of local authority staff and auditors to complete the audit process within current deadlines.
+These Regulations apply only in relation to annual accounts relating to the 2020/21 and 2021/22 financial years.
+For 2021/2022, the deadline to publish its unaudited accounts was moved from 31 May 2022 to 31 July 2022, with the deadline for publishing audited statements being pushed back from 31 July 2022 to 30 September 2022. - 1.3 In terms of 2021/22, the draft Statement of Accounts was signed by the Assistant Director Finance and Commissioning (Section 151) on 1 July 2022. - 1.4 A copy of the Unaudited Statement of Accounts was placed on the Council's website on 1 July 2022.
+The period of inspection and elector's right to question the External Auditor also commenced on 4 July 2022 for 30 working days. - 1.5 There were no requests from electors to inspect the draft Statement of Accounts and no questions were raised of the External Auditor during this period. - 1.6 The Constitution assigns the responsibility for considering and approving the Annual Statement of Accounts to this Committee to enable sign off by the Chair.